Where There Is No Doctor

 Where There Is No Doctor: A Village Health Care Handbook is a healthcare manual published by Hesperian Health Guides.
 Based on David Werner's experiences at his Project Piaxtla in western Mexico, it was originally written in 1970 in Spanish as Donde No Hay Doctor.
 It has since been revised multiple times, sold over one million copies, and been translated into over 100 languages.
 The book is available for purchase as a book or CD, and can be downloaded as a PDF for free.

 Its distribution is worldwide.
 In Uzbekistan, a United States Agency for International Development grant enabled a team under Dr. Donald Elsworth and Robert Graves of Central Asian Free Exchange to translate the book into Uzbek.
 The U.S. Peace Corps has also distributed it in The Gambia.

 In 2012, Hesperian Health Guides launched their Digital Commons, and health manuals, including Where There Is No Doctor, which could at one time be downloaded in 26 different languages, including Arabic, Filipino, Khmer, Lao, Portuguese, Spanish, and Urdu.
-The Commons also made available images from the book please this Heath Book David Warner with Carol Thuman And Jane Max Well Hand Book this is language from Fomali.